callixte-girard/JS2Blockly/README.md

   - go to the directory (BlockBasedCodeVisualisation) with cd in terminal.
   - do "npm install" then "npm start".
   - should open http://localhost:3000 in your browser.

+### HOW IT WORKS

+Simply input your JavaScript code into the left / top input container.
+The right / bottom block container will update itself accordingly to the code your entered.

+### WHAT'S NEW ?

+- now : every basic JS built-in blocks are working except ForStatements and FunctionDeclarations.
+TBA soon

 -------------------------------------------------------------------------------------------------------------------------------